nicksnlp/LLM-course-2024_Nick/reports/report.week4.md

 - [ ] Load the base model
     When loading `base_model` I have set up `device_map = {"": 0}`, and implemented quantisation, by adding: `quantization_config=bnb_config` into parameters. `bnb_config` was defined earlier.

 - [ ] Merge the `base_model` and `new_model` and push into HuggingFace

 - [X] Created a model card for this model: https://huggingface.co/nicksnlp/shrimp/blob/main/README.md

-**Possible alternative**: Saving checkpoints and other data to W&B or to Google Drive, when training larger models, reloading from a checkpoint to resume training if fails during the process.
-Preferably do the training somewhere outside of Colab.
+Not hasslefree, but everything worked at the end.
+The main issue was in adapting the code so it correctly processes paths when saving to Hugging Face, adding functionality to keep intermediate models and resume training from checkpoints, as well as adding correctly quantisation and padding.
+I've learned a lot of things about setting things up, and the process!

 Selecting another base model and dataset
 ---
 I wanted to try using T5 Google Model and a labelled QA dataset to adapt it for detecting hallucinations in texts.
-While training this model I will save the checkpoints into W&B and/or to Google Drive.
+Unfortunately, even *flan-t5-small* has 77M parameters, so I will save the idea for the future.
+I will try to use W&B and run the training on Puhti with a SLURM script.

 Utilising DPO instead of supervised fine-tuning
 ---